rtmatt/csvimport/README.md

 UserPhotos.php
 ```

-If you need the UserPhotosImporter to run before the AffiliatesImporter, you would define the `import_order` config as follows:
+If you need the UserPhotosImporter to run before the AffiliatesImporter, you would define the `import_order` configuration array as follows:

 ``` php
 	'import_order'=>[